Patrick Sabatier: Success

 Between 1978 and 1980 Sabatier hosted the afternoon show Atout Cœur, he rose to fame in 1980 when he hosted the shows Porte-bonheur, Avis de recherche and Le Jeu de la vérité.
-He commentated on the Eurovision Song Contest twice in 1980 and 1981 for TF1 viewers and commentated the Contest on radio twice in 1989 and 1990.
-In 1985 Patrick Sabatier had a lookalike puppet created of him for the show Les Guignols de l'info.
+He commented on the Eurovision Song Contest twice in 1980 and 1981 for TF1 viewers and commented the Contest on radio twice in 1989 and 1990.
+In 1985 Patrick Sabatier had a look-alike puppet created of him for the show Les Guignols de l'info.
 In 1987 Sabatier went to work for the broadcaster La Cinq and began to host shows such as Il était une fois où, but continued to host shows for TF1.
 By 1990 two of his shows were cut off air.

 Controversies

-Back in 1992, Sabatier was kicked off television and both Sabatier and his wife were charged with fraud after Sabatier made allegations on air saying he knew a cure for AIDS and Cancer on the show Si on se disait tout ?..
+Back in 1992, Sabatier was kicked off television and both Sabatier and his wife were charged with fraud after Sabatier made allegations on air saying he knew a cure for AIDS and Cancer on the show Si on se disait tout ?.
 Sabatier and his wife were acquitted of fraud in 1995.
-On 14, September 1993 Sabatier was given a four-year suspended sentence and fined 250,000 francs for tax evasion.
+On September 14, 1993, Sabatier was given a four-year suspended sentence and fined 250,000 francs for tax evasion.